 Dr. Moalli is extensively involved in teaching college and medical students, graduate students, residents, and clinical fellows.
 Her greatest teaching commitment is to the fellows in the Female Pelvic Medicine and Reconstructive Surgery Program at the University of Pittsburgh and graduate students in the department of Bioengineering.

-Dr. Moalli’s publications can be reviewed through the National Library of Medicine’s publication database.
+Dr. Moalli’s publications can be reviewed here.